 Adjunct Professor, University of Rochester School of Medicine and Dentistry, Department of Obstetrics and Gynecology, Rochester, NY

-I am a member of the USDA/DHHS Technical Expert Committee Working Group 1 for the Birth to 24 Months Project: As part of this group of scientists our goal is to evaluate the evidence base to support the inlcusion of infants and children from birth to 24 months of age in the Dietary Guidelines for Americans.
-Findings from our working group that were generated over the past 2 years will be published this year as 5 topic specific manuscripts in The American Journal of Clinical Nutrition.
+I am a member of the USDA/DHHS Technical Expert Committee Working Group 1 for the Birth to 24 Months Project: As part of this group of scientists our goal is to evaluate the evidence base to support the inclusion of infants and children from birth to 24 months of age in the Dietary Guidelines for Americans.
+Findings from this working group will be published in topic specific manuscripts in The American Journal of Clinical Nutrition.

 I was invited as the guest lecturer for the 2017 Summer Lectureship Series at Iowa State University.
 In this role I presented a 3-day course that was focused on recent advances in the field of vitamin D metabolism.
 This was offered to the graduate students (and interested faculty) in the Animal Science and Nutrition Departments.